open-design-kit/opendesignkit/README.md

 This exploration was inspired by many individuals and organizations.
 A few projects that do a great job at identifying design tools and practices are [Ideo's HCD Design Kit](http://www.designkit.org/), [18F's Methods](https://methods.18f.gov/) and [Gov.uk Design Principles](https://www.gov.uk/design-principles).
 The goal of this kit is not to replace these resources, but to live beside them.

 # Contributors
-Many designers have contributed in some form to the project - including:
+Many creative individuals have contributed in some form to the project - including:
 - Jess Klein
 - Susan Robertson
 - Sue Lockhart